What Every First-Time Buyer Should Know Before They Start

 Median: $425,000

-Schools rated A+ on Niche.com, newer construction options, and a strong community feel.
+Schools rated A+ on Niche.com, newer construction options, and the riverfront and Main Street to anchor it.
 Often comes in slightly below Simsbury on price.
 That surprises a lot of buyers.

 Explore Glastonbury →